 Headphone fanatics will no doubt be pleased to know that Meze Audio will be exhibiting.
 We're hoping to get our hands on the latest 109 Pro (a dynamic open-backed and audiophile version of the popular 99 Classics) – made of luxurious materials and black walnut wood, and sporting custom-designed dual composite 50mm drivers.

-The company recently added new premium amplifiers to the Nu-Vista range, and the key product on demo will be the Nu-Vista PRE preamplifier.
+The company recently added new premium amplifiers to the Nu-Vista range, with the Nu-Vista PRE preamplifier on show.
 The all-analogue PRE is a Class A design with 12 line-level inputs (RCA and balanced XLR) and comes with a matching outboard power supply unit.

 Not for the first time, Naim will be making a splash at the show – perhaps more so than usual as it is celebrating its 50th anniversary this year.
 Taking pride of place alongside the champagne corks in the Executive Lounge will be the new Classis series products: the NSC 222 streaming amplifier and a new 100W-per-channel incarnation of the iconic NAP 250 power amplifier with NPX 300 power supply.
 You'll be able to hear them with the Focal Sopra 2 speakers.

 British loudspeaker manufacturer Neat Acoustics will be launching the latest addition to its Classic Series, the Elite, complete with its distinctive AMT tweeter.